-| Enable remote desktop on linux using VNC |
+Enable remote desktop on linux using VNC

-As an Windows administrator, I always have to work with many Windows servers.
+As a Windows administrator, I always have to work with many Windows servers.
 Most of the time, I use remote access rather than go to in front of each server.
 This can be done easily because they’re the same platform.
-But sometime I also need to access Linux server from Windows XP, too.
+But sometimes, I need to access Linux server from Windows XP, too.
 This can be done by using VNC.
 By default, VNC is alrealy installed on Redhat so I only need to configure it as VNC server and I have to install VNC Viewer on Windows XP.
-When enable this service, please keep in my that others can also remote to the server with this protocol, too!.
+When enable this service, please keep in mind that others can also remote to the server with this protocol, too!.
 So if your network can’t be trusted, do not enable the vncserver service.
 But in my case, I have firewall to limit only from my computer and the network is trusted.

 VNC stands for Virtual Network Computing.
 It is remote support software which allows you to view and fully interact with one computer desktop (the “VNC server”) using a simple program (the “VNC viewer”) on another computer desktop anywhere on the Internet.
 The two computers don’t even have to be the same type, so for example you can use VNC to view a Windows Vista desktop at the office on a Linux or Mac computer at home.
 For ultimate simplicity, there is even a Java viewer, so that any desktop can be controlled remotely from within a browser without having to install software.